robertosfield/ElectricVehicles/README.md

+# ElectricVehicles:
-# ElectricVehicles: a collection of resources & software dedicated humanities transition to sustainable transport.
+A collection of resources & software dedicated humanities transition to sustainable transport.

+Links to 3rd party websites and analysis provided by this repository is currently focused on EV's in the UK, but should still provide some useful information for folks in other countries.

- Guides and videos introducing drivers/buyers to electric vehicles
+## Guides and videos introducing drivers/buyers to electric vehicles

 * [Beginers Guide To Going Electric](https://www.electrifying.com/files/NIgcMz_zbLHAaF79/department-for-transport-ev-guide.pdf)
 * Fully Charged Electric Moments series: